Continue with Facebook

 Just like wheezes, rhonchi are a kind of breath sound caused by constricted (narrowed) airways.
 Unlike wheezes, which are high-pitched, rhonchi are lower-pitched and hoarser, and they can sound like snoring.
 Rhonchi happen when larger airways in the lungs are partially blocked, possibly by secretions (mucus).

 As with wheezes, rhonchi can be treated with bronchodilator inhalers and nebulizers.
 Rhonchi caused by air moving through thick mucus can be treated with expectorants (to help clear mucus) and mucolytics (for breaking up mucus).
-Antibiotics may also be used if there’s an infection.
+Antibiotics may also be used if you have an infection.

 “I don’t think this cold weather is good for me,” wrote one MyCOPDTeam member.
 “Now I have crackles in my lungs.”

-Unlike wheezing, crackles can be heard only through a stethoscope.
-Your health care provider will hear sounds similar to popping or Velcro being unfastened.
+Unlike wheezing, crackles can usually only be heard through a stethoscope.
+Your healthcare provider will hear sounds similar to popping or Velcro being unfastened.

-Crackles are separated into coarse crackle and fine crackle sounds.
+Crackles are categorized as either coarse or fine.
 Coarse crackles are louder and have a lower pitch, and fine crackles are softer and higher-pitched and occur more frequently.
-The crackling sound becomes more coarse when the lung airway opens up more.
+The crackling sound may get louder and lower as the airway opening gets larger.

-In a study of 3,964 people, coarse crackles and “early” crackles (crackles that happen when you start drawing a breath) were associated with a COPD diagnosis.
+In a study of 3,684 people, “early” crackles (crackles that happen when you start drawing a breath) were more highly associated with a COPD diagnosis than coarse crackles.

 People with COPD have weaker lungs, which can make the sounds of their breathing or coughing quieter than normal.
-A health care provider can perform a physical examination and measure the strength of the sounds in different areas, such as the upper and lower portions of the chest.
+A healthcare provider can perform a physical examination and measure the strength of the sounds in different areas, such as the upper and lower portions of the chest.
+They can tell you whether you have normal breath sounds.

 “I found out I have double pneumonia,” reported one MyCOPDTeam member.
 “I’ve never heard such weird noises come out of my lungs.”